TommesJay/website/source/en/home.md

 ![](/img/accurate-bild-start.jpg) {.fancyheader-img}
 # *Safety can be planned – with simulation of pedestrian flows* {.fancyheader}

 Hello international visitor!
-So far, only parts of our website are available in German.
+So far only parts of our website are available in German.
-Please contact us, we're happy to speak English (and some Spanish, French and Dutch too).
+Please contact us.
+We're happy to speak English (and some Spanish, French and Dutch too).

 <div class="float-right newsbox border" markdown="1">
 #### News and Events